jorgecc/red-apple/README.md

 But, It is not only about red apples but about the ecology and economy of our world.
 Can we predict the future for a specific location?.
 Let's find it out.

 ![](img1.jpg)

+## Instructions

+* Install the MYSQL 8.x database (the default user is root/abc.123)
+* The dump of the database is on mysql/weather.sql
+* Add the libraries (using PHP Composer)
+* The webpage is on example/nasa.php